 - Retroactive Application

-- If the Petitioner seeks retroactive application of the RPO statute to facts that occurred before the law went into effect, it would render the statute unconstitutional as-applied to Respondent.
+- If the Petitioner seeks retroactive application of the RPO statute to facts that occurred before the law went into effect, it would render the statute unconstitutional, as applied to the Respondent.

 - Section 790.401, Florida Statutes (“Risk Protection Order Act”) was enacted on March 9, 2018.
-The statue is substantive law and contains no clear legislative expression of retroactive application.
+The statute is substantive law and contains no clear legislative expression of retroactive application.

 - If the petition alleges facts and events that occurred prior to March 9, 2018, then file a motion to dismiss and/or exclude before the hearing and argue that the court should not consider those facts on retroactive application grounds.

 Ways to Avoid a “Hearing by Ambush”